The Supremes: Reunions

-Fan interest made the idea of a Supremes reunion tour a very profitable one during the 1980s.
-In 1982, around the time that Motown reunited all of the Temptations, it was rumored that Motown would reunite the Supremes.
-The 1974 line-up of the Supremes (Wilson, Birdsong and Payne) was considered for this reunion, which was to include new recordings and a tour.
-Under advisement from Berry Gordy, Wilson declined to reunite, and the idea was scrapped.
-Ross briefly reunited with Wilson and Birdsong to perform "Someday We'll Be Together" on the Motown 25: Yesterday, Today, Forever television special, taped on March 25, 1983, and broadcast on NBC on May 16, 1983.
+There was continual fan interest - and hopes - throughout the 1970s and into the early 1980s of a Supremes reunion, ideally with new music and a tour.
+In 1982, around the time that Motown reunited all of the Temptations, it was rumored Motown would also reunite the Supremes.
+The 1974 line-up of the Supremes (Wilson, Birdsong and Payne) was considered for this reunion which was to include new recordings and a tour.
+Under advisement from Berry Gordy, Wilson declined to join, and the idea was scrapped.